azsry/phasmophobia_mechanics/README.md

 ## Ghost Writing
 - Ghosts have a 1-in-3 chance to write in a spirit book
+- Ghosts instnatly write in the spirit book if they are willing to

 ## Ghost interactions
 - Random ghost interactions, including sounds, turning on faucets, moving items, teleporting items, etc, do not generate EMF spots.
 - Being within 3m of a Jinn instantly drops your sanity by 25%

+## Photo camera
+- You must be within 5m of the evidence you are taking a photo of for it to count in your journal